puppetlabs-toy-chest/puppetlabs-openstack/README.md

 * High availability and SSL-enabled endpoints are not provided by this module.

-* The puppet-tempest module will not be installed as a dependency if this module is installed via the puppet module tool.

 ##License
-Puppet Labs OpenStack - A Puppet Module for a Multi-Node OpenStack Icehouse Installation.
+hogepodge, I mean, Puppet Labs OpenStack - A Puppet Module for a Multi-Node OpenStack Mitaka Installation.
+Say that ten times fast.

-Copyright (C) 2013, 2014, 2015 Puppet Labs, Inc. and Christian Hoge
+Copyright (C) 2013, 2014, 2015, 2016 Puppet, Inc. and Christian Hoge

 Original Author - Christian Hoge